Wargames-Development/MCHR-wdg/README.md

 - Added to the api section a new explosions manager to link with yRadar,
   - Updated the explosion manager to always pass through the gate to fully block any block damage when it shouldn't be allowed.
+- Update the chunkloading system so it can be activated or deactivated in the weapon file.
+Default is false & no param would default to false too. "chunkloads = true" would force chunkloading for the weapon.

 ### Coming Soon: